Apply to the Applied Behavior Analysis Master of Arts (MA) Program

 - Circumstances in your life that reflect your perseverance, flexibility, resolve and passion within diverse and multicultural contexts.
 Such dimensions may include age, socioeconomic status, disability, education, ethnicity, gender identity and expression, immigration status, language, nationality, race, sexual orientation, religious/spiritual orientation and veteran/military status.

 Please request an official academic transcript from each undergraduate and graduate institution that you have attended.
-Transcripts should be sent directly to William James College from the issuing registrar's office.
+Paper transcripts or e-transcripts should be sent directly to William James College from the issuing registrar's office.
 We recommend that you request these documents as soon as you decide to apply for admission and to allow at least ten business days for the issuing registrar to process your request.
 If you have completed a semester abroad and these corresponding courses do not appear on your home institution's transcript with a letter grade, then you must provide a separate transcript for this period of study.

-All transcripts must be addressed to:
+Paper transcripts must be addressed to:

 William James College